-Concentrations:

-Analytical Chemistry (ACH), Biochemistry (BCH), Computational Chemistry (CPC), Environmental Chemistry (EVC), Inorganic Chemistry (IOG), Organic Chemistry (OCH), Physical Chemistry (PCH), Polymer Chemistry (POC)

 CONTACT INFORMATION

 College: Arts and Sciences

 Department: Chemistry

 Contact Information: www.grad.usf.edu

 PROGRAM INFORMATION

 The Department of Chemistry offers Doctor of Philosophy, Master of Science, and Non-thesis Master of Arts degrees.
-The Chemistry graduate faculty is comprised of 19 full-time senior faculty members, all holding the Ph.D. degree.
+The Chemistry graduate faculty is comprised of full-time senior faculty members, all holding the Ph.D. degree.
 The combination of a large and strong faculty with a wide variety of courses and electives provides students with programs of study that can be tailored to fit individual needs, while maintaining a sound background in all general aspects of Chemistry.
 The excellent research facilities and very low student-faculty ratio combine to afford unique opportunities for advanced study in Chemistry.